nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

   > adds floating task with name: buy coffee, priority set as default (1) and all other fields: nil.
 * Add an event task: `add nus hackathon s/saturday d/sunday`<br>
   > adds task with name: nus hackathon, start date is next Saturday of the testing, and end date is next Sunday of testing.<br>
-  > both are in the format: dd/mm/yyyy hh:mmm
+  > both are in the format: dd/mm/yyyy hh:mm
 * Add a deadline task: `add CS2103 tutorial d/tomorrow`<br>
   > start date not specified but end date (which is deadline) is.
 * Add a full task: `add write letter a/NUS s/today d/tomorrow p/5 t/formal`<br>